t3-oss/create-t3-app/www/src/pages/en/deployment/vercel.md

 vercel --env DATABASE_URL=YOUR_DATABASE_URL_HERE --yes
 ```

-After the first deployment this command will deploy to a preview branch.
+After the first deployment, this command will deploy to a preview branch.
 You will need to include `--prod` to push changes directly to the live site for future deployments.

 ```bash
 vercel --prod